HipGISAXS/HipGISAXS/README.md

    ```
    The `pathprefix` is a relative path to a directory.
    The `runname` is appended with a timestamp, and a directory by this resulting name is created in the directory specified by `pathprefix`.
-   All generated output files are stored in this generated directory.
+   All output files are stored in this generated directory.

 3. Resolution alters the final image resolution, and also affects the run time:
    ```